Dihydrochalcone

 Dihydrochalcone (DHC) is the organic compound with the formula C6H5C(O)(CH2)2C6H5.
 It is the reduced derivative of chalcone (C6H5C(O)(CH)2C6H5).
-It is white solid that is soluble in many organic solvents.
+It is a white solid that is soluble in many organic solvents.
 Dihydrochalcone per se is often minor significance, but some derivatives occur in nature and have attracted attention as drugs.

+The formation of dihydrochalcones removes the conjugation between the two ring systems (via the ketone) when the double bond is abolished.
+This causes the visible color of the chalcones to disappear in their dihydrochalcone derivatives.